Even though energy costs tend to impact a firm’s profitability, many companies don’t do much to control them.

 This kind of software acquires energy usage data through gateways connected to electrical meters.
 In contrast with other platforms, DEXMA has a proven record of compatibility with a wide range of third party devices.
 You will be able to access your information immediately whether you use DEXMA’s DEXGate hardware or integrate it with your own third party device.

-2. Customize Dashboards and share them with other users.
+2. Customise Dashboards and share them with other users

 The first screen you’ll see when using DEXMA will be your main Dashboard.
 Dashboards give you a quick overview of your facilities in real time.
 They include configurable widgets with a clear and easy to understand format.
 Dashboards will make it easy to keep your teams in sync.
 Each user profile, say the energy manager, finance director or maintenance staff, can set up their own and share it with the rest.

-3. Compare different facilities by normalizing variables that affect consumption.
+3. Compare different facilities by normalising variables that affect consumption

 Some external factors such as weather, daylight hours, and occupancy affect electrical consumption.